-Another way of describing self-discipline would be the mindset of aiming for long term achievement while being able to sacrifice short term pleasure.
+Another way of describing self-discipline would be the mindset of aiming for long-term achievement while being able to sacrifice a short-term pleasure.
 This includes self-mastery (emotions, actions, behaviors) and self-denial (not choosing the easy way, no instant gratification).

 Personal Thoughts and Putting Knowledge Into Practice

 I consider myself one of the most talent-less people to ever walk the planet.
 In case sleeping 14 hours straight is not a talent, I have no talent at all.
 This is why I had to develop self-discipline early on in my life in order to keep up with all the talented and bright kids.

 To me, it is a fascinating topic, and I believe, Brian Tracy really wrote a comprehensive book.
 He does not only tackle the business and work part but includes our personal and also our spiritual life.
 I like the idea of how our conditions and our current situation is not the deciding factor for future success and also future happiness.

 It is empowering, but also puts the responsibility back where it belongs: in our hands.
 Some people will like it and some won’t, because, with the knowledge of this book, we can no longer make poor excuses.
 But if you really spend the time to read the article, I don’t think you are a person looking to come up with reasons why you aren’t successful.
 This book should provide the necessary tools to develop the self-discipline that will help you to take your life to the next level.
 So, no more excuses.

 Let’s all get what we want and become who we want to be.